JorjaFox/website/_posts-old-blog/2014-11-05-dates-expect-csi-bumped.md

     - 'press release'
 ---

 CBS has announced some scheduling stuff, some of which is important to CSI.
-Like we can pretty much be sure of the dates <em>CSI</em> will get bumped off the schedule thanks to football.
+Like we can pretty much be sure of the dates _CSI_ will get bumped off the schedule thanks to football.

-November 30, December 21, and December 28 are dates we <em>expect</em> to have our show bumped a night, due to footballers, based on this:
+November 30, December 21, and December 28 are dates we _expect_ to have our show bumped a night, due to footballers, based on this:
 <blockquote>**CBS Sunday, Effective Nov.
 30 (Football Doubleheader)**
 8:30-9:30 PM, ET/8:00-9:00 PM, PT MADAM SECRETARY 9:30-10:30 PM, ET/9:00-10:00 PM, PT THE MENTALIST (7th Season Premiere)